lydiab-mayer/modelling-malaria-combination-interventions/README.md

 **Combining seasonal malaria chemoprevention with novel therapeutics for malaria prevention: a mathematical modelling study**

-Lydia Braunack-Mayer1,2, Josephine Malinga3, Narimane Nekkab1,2, Sherrie L Kelly1,2, Jörg J Möhrle1,2,4, Melissa A Penny1,2,3,5,*
+Lydia Braunack-Mayer1,2, Josephine Malinga3,4, Narimane Nekkab1,2, Sherrie L Kelly1, Jörg J Möhrle1,2,4, Melissa A Penny1,2,3,5,*

 1 Swiss Tropical and Public Health Institute, Allschwil, Switzerland 2 University of Basel, Basel, Switzerland
-3 Telethon Kids Institute, Nedlands, WA, Australia
+3 The Kids Research Institute Australia, Nedlands, WA, Australia 4 Medicines for Malaria Venture, Geneva, Switzerland
-4 Medicines for Malaria Venture, Geneva, Switzerland
+5 Centre for Child Health Research, The University of Western Australia, Crawley, WA, Australia
-5 Centre for Child Health Research, The University of Western Australia, Perth, WA, Australia
+* Correspondence to:

-Correspondence to: Prof Melissa A Penny, melissa.penny@telethonkids.org.au
+Prof Melissa A Penny, melissa.penny@uwa.edu.au

 In this study, we combined an individual-based malaria transmission model (https://github.com/SwissTPH/openmalaria/wiki) with explicit models of intervention dynamics for a range of hypothetical malaria prevention therapeutics.
 We used these models to estimate the impact of combining new therapeutics with seasonal malaria chemoprevention in children under five years old.